mythrex/Interview-Questions-Practice/Level 3/Binary Search/Square Root of Integer.md

     If r*r > x, S < r.
 ```

-Maybe try to run a binary search for S.
+Maybe try to run a binary earch for S.

 ## Code 2 using Binary Search